How Infidelity Affects Divorce

 When spouses fight, it is the children that suffer the most.
 In situations where either spouse’s infidelity has harmed the children of the marriage, the court can factor in such effects and subsequently decide on child custody and visitation rights based on the impact.

-If you are looking to file for divorce on the grounds of infidelity, get in touch with our Brighton Beach Divorce Attorney from the law office of Levitsky Law Firm for guidance on your case.
+If you are looking to file for divorce on the grounds of infidelity, get in touch with our New York City Divorce Attorney from the law office of Levitsky Law Firm for guidance on your case.